Simiyu Region: List of regional commissioners

-Health and Education
+Health and education

 Health

-Simiyu Region is home to three District Hospitals, located in Maswa, Meatu, and Bariadi, as well as one designated hospital that is run by a religious institution.
-There is neither a Regional Hospital nor a Referral Hospital.
+Simiyu Region is home to three district hospitals, located in Maswa, Meatu, and Bariadi, as well as one designated hospital that is run by a religious institution.
+There is neither a regional hospital nor a referral hospital.
 There are 158 dispensaries and 14 health centers together.

 Education

 There are 423 primary schools registered in the region, serving 281,177 students, of which 136,322 are boys and 144,855 are girls.

-25,078 students passed standard VII and took their final exam in 2012; 11,480 of those students were male and 13,598 were female.
+A total of 25,078 students passed standard VII and took their final exam in 2012; 11,480 of those students were male and 13,598 were female.
 Additionally, there are 127 secondary schools in the Simiyu Region, serving a total of 37,474 students.
-There are 4 government vocational training centers in the region, and a total of 217 students attend them, 124 of whom are male and 93 female.
+There are four government vocational training centers in the region, and a total of 217 students attend them, 124 of whom are male and 93 female.